hyperuplink/hyperuplink/docs/manual/admin/permissions/index.md

 Adding a group takes an ID and a name, the ID being what the permission rows point at, and _Add permission_ then adds a category row to that group.
-A category that already has a row in a group cannot be added a second time, and the page says so once every category is mapped.
+A category that already has a row in a group cannot be added a second time, and the page shows a message once every category is mapped.

-## How the two combine
+## Resolution

 A user's level in a category is the **highest** of the default and of every group they're in, which has one consequence worth being clear about: a group can